-The Cancer CAG brings together world-class clinical services, research and education for the benefit of cancer patients in south east London and beyond.
+The Cancer Clinical Academic Group (CAG) brings together world-class clinical services, research and education for the benefit of cancer patients in south east London and beyond.

-Our partner hospitals – Guy’s and St Thomas’ and King’s College Hospital provide clinical services to over two million people across the South East.
+Our partner acute trusts – Guy’s and St Thomas’ and King’s College Hospital NHS Foundation Trusts provide clinical services to over two million people across the south east.
 Each year we see nearly 20,000 suspected cancer patients and treat up to 6,500 cancer patients.

 Our range of specialist services includes Europe’s largest liver transplant centre, Europe’s largest blood sciences laboratory, the UK’s largest live kidney donor programme and one of Europe’s largest bone marrow transplant centres.
 Our work integrates mental health care and we are supported by the Cicely Saunders Institute, the world’s first institute of palliative care.

 Our CAG is committed to being:

 - patient-centred - patients are at the heart of our services with excellent access to, and experience of, care

 - research driven - research is undertaken by experts with the latest technologies to bring new treatments from the laboratory to our patients, leading the way in the discovery of cause, prevention, treatment and cure for cancer

 - clinically led - innovations are developed in cancer management, which are driven by clinicians in collaboration with researchers, managers and patients.